Banana Ball Pythons are a form of color morph (opens in new tab) of the standard ball python.

 Fill most of the extra empty space with plants, fake or live.

-Healthy Captive Ball Python Lifespan: 30+ Years
+Healthy Captive Ball Python Lifespan: 30+ Years (The record for a ball python is 47 years)

 As with most snake species, issues usually stem from improper husbandry or outside sources.
 These issues can be hard to identify for many new snake keepers, so read carefully.